 According to King’s American Dispensatory (1898), the bark, root and aments (the long, drooping clusters of flowers) of black willow were all used for medicinal purposes.

 Similar to white willow, the bark of black willow contains salicin and tannins.
 It was used in the early 1900s to make poultices for gangrene and ulcers, and also to make a cream for rashes caused by poison ivy.

 The root was used as a bitter tonic, taken internally for intermittents.
 This indicated a febrile diseases where the fever occurs in a cycle at the same time of day or in a reoccurring pattern over weeks or months.
-As a bitter tonic, it was also considered useful for asthma and gout.
+As a bitter tonic, it was useful for asthma and gout.

 Interestingly, the aments are mentioned for making the preferred preparation of black willow.
 This is very different than white willow, where the bark seems to have been favored.
 The aments, like the bark, were cited as being beneficial for gangrene.
 However, their main use seemed to be as an anaphrodisiac.
 Considering the historic period in which the Dispensatory was written, we find such language as

 “. . .it is especially adapted to the disorders of the sexually intemperate male or female, and of the youth, subject day or night to libidinous suggestions and lascivious dreams terminating in pollutions. . .”